 Your condenser (outdoor) unit should be OK.
 Units are actually designed to deal with cold temps, snow and ice, so regular winter weather generally isn’t a problem.
 However, if your HVAC unit gets encased with ice and snow, it can trigger an emergency shut-off.
 If the HVAC unit is not maintaining the desired indoor temperature, it should then switch over to the secondary heat or emergency heat (electric heat strips).
 Especially if you’re not around to notice the heat’s off, you could find yourself with frozen, broken pipes and serious water damage as a result.

-Here are a few things you can do to help prevent that.
+Here are a couple things you can do to help prevent that.

 - Build a firewall.
 Heat pumps and outdoor units should be placed where there is a minimal chance of the unit getting covered by snow or snowdrifts.
 In areas that do get a lot of snow, the condenser should be placed on a platform to raise it above normal snow accumulation.
 During higher than normal levels of snowfall, the area should be kept clear.
 Consider building a fence or a literal wall around your unit so snow can’t drift to cover it.
 Just make sure to allow for enough airflow on all sides.